• Skip to main content

 Why Is Lead Added To Dishware?

-Lead gives a smooth, glasslike finish to glazes and it allows bright colours and decorative patterns to show through.
-It augments the brightness of intense colours, which is probably why some of the more richly coloured and patterned dishware tests much higher for lead content.
+Lead gives a smooth, glasslike finish to glazes and it allows bright colors and decorative patterns to show through.
+It augments the brightness of intense colors, which is probably why some of the more richly colored and patterned dishware tests much higher for lead content.

 Lead isn’t just found in antiques, and vintage items, but new items too.
 Companies today are still knowingly manufacturing products with alarmingly high levels of lead, and are getting away with it.
 Thanks to passionate people like Tamara, her work allows us to explore what’s really in the products we use.